 Brandon Carr was born on May 19, 1986, in Flint, Michigan.
 He grew up the youngest son of John and Kathy Carr.
 After being a star football player at Carman-Ainsworth High School, he went on to further his career at Grand Valley State University where he competed on two national championship teams and also became a Division 2 All American.

-In 2015, Brandon was nominated for the “Walter Payton Man of the Year Award,” a prestigious accolade that recognizes NFL athletes for their outstanding work in the community.
-He has received two nominations for the “Man of the Year Award” since his Foundation’s inception.
-In January, he received the “Oak Cliff Presidents Award” for his dedication to the community and his passion to help young students succeed.
-Brandon was also nominated by his teammates to receive the 2016 Byron “Whizzer” White NFL Man of the year award.
+In 2015, Brandon received his first nomination for the “Walter Payton Man of the Year Award”, a prestigious accolade that recognizes NFL athletes for their outstanding work in the community.
+He has received three “Man of the Year Award” nominations since his Foundation’s inception.
+Brandon was one of 32 players recognized at Super Bowl 53 in Atlanta, GA after being nominated for the prestigious award.

-In October of 2015, Brandon flew back to Michigan during his off week to open up three reading centers in his hometown of Flint, where students can get daily tutoring to help them read at grade level.
-He is also very active in the Dallas community offering reading programs, mentoring, feeding families for the holidays, and hosting his annual football camp.
+In October of 2015, Brandon flew back to Michigan during his off week to open up three reading centers in his hometown of Flint, where struggling students can get daily tutoring to help them read at grade level.
+He is also very active in the Dallas and Baltimore community by offering reading programs, mentoring, feeding families for the holidays, and hosting his annual football camp.

 In 2017, Brandon signed a four-year contract with the Baltimore Ravens.
 Being in Baltimore has allowed Brandon to continue his playing career for a defensive-oriented team, while also having the opportunity to impact other communities.
-Since joining the Ravens, Brandon has given out thousands of books to young students, provided food and toys for families during the holidays, and has acted as principal for the day at a local elementary school.
-Entering his 11th season, Brandon is still focused on leaving a legacy on and off the field.
+Since joining the Ravens, Brandon has given out thousands of books to young students, provided food and toys for families during the holidays, and establishing the Carr Cares Reading Buddies program at Glenmount Elementary/Middle School.
+Entering his 12th season, Brandon is continuing to leave a legacy on and off the field.